Why get a pool loan through Money.com.au?

 If approved, sign a loan contract

-Here’s a quick overview of the main differences between a pool loan and refinancing your mortgage as a source of pool finance.
+Here’s a quick comparison outlining the main differences between a pool loan and refinancing your mortgage.

 Pool loan vs home loan refinance